Last Updated on

 Part of me was thrilled with the idea of staying at such an unusual accommodation; the other part was in mild panic, wondering if my cameras could sustain three days of sightseeing without recharging.

 I had been in “un-plugged” situations before and they always felt liberating.
 Invariably, there are times I feel burdened to document all my experiences.
 Sometimes, I’d like to just throw all my bags on my bed and unload all my stuff as soon as I arrive versus, going through my room shooting its untouched appearance first.
 I’d like to eat my food without having to wait until I’ve finished shooting it.
 Like washing your hands before you eat or waiting until Christmas morning to open your presents, … practicing self- restraint can occasionally feel like a dumb chore.

-Contents for VIDEO: River Kwai Jungle Rafts oating hotel, elephants and Mon village
+Table of Contents: VIDEO: River Kwai Jungle Rafts oating hotel, elephants and Mon village

 What is the River Kwai Jungle Rafts floatel?

 Firstly, a floatel is a floating hotel on water.

 Running since 1976, the River Kwai Jungle Rafts is one of the original floatels resting on the Kwai River in Kanchanaburi.
 We took a river boat to get there and as we arrived, I discovered the entire hotel rested on inflated rafts, tethered to shore to keep from drifting away.

 It felt wildly cool, like something out of a river jungle safari book.

 ‘Un-plugging’ yourself to melt into the timelessness of nature